KoalbyMQP/RaspberryPi-Code_24-25/README.md

 1. Clone GitHub repo
     1. https://github.com/KoalbyMQP/RaspberryPi-Code_23-24
 2. Switch to the dev branch of the repository
-3. Install all Python packages in requirements.txt in the base folder of the repository
+3. Install all Python packages in requirements.txt in the root folder of the repository
     1. pip install -r requirements.txt
 4. Download and install latest version of CoppeliaSim for your OS
     1. https://coppeliarobotics.com/